 Indian model of developmental cooperation is comprehensive and involves multiple instruments including grant-in-aid, line of credit, capacity building and technical assistance.
 Depending on the priorities of partner countries, India’s development cooperation ranges from commerce to culture, energy to engineering, health to housing, IT to infrastructure, sports to science, disaster relief and humanitarian assistance to restoration and preservation of cultural and heritage assets.

 Towards this end, Government of India is providing technical and financial assistance for multi-sectoral development of Nepal.
 The scope and breath of India’s economic assistance programme has been expanding over the years.
-Under the present program, GOI is helping rebuild 70 schools in 8 earthquake affected districts of Nepal and 1 Library in Kathmandu.
-CSIR-CBRI, Roorkee feels proud to be a prime-mover in this endeavour of GOI, with DISASTER RESILIENT features.
+Under the present program, GOI is helping rebuild education and health sector buildings earthquake affected districts.
+CSIR-CBRI, Roorkee feels proud to be a prime-mover in this endeavour of GOI, with disaster resilient features.

 To reconstruct 70 higher secondary schools in line with GoN’s Guidelines for Developing Type Designs for School Buildings in Nepal on disaster-resilient standards, and equipped with water and sanitation facilities, including gender-specific toilets, disabled and child friendly features and science and computer laboratories.